 The Andorra banking sector is one of the principality’s most important industries.
 That means, in part, that it’s highly regulated and, as a new resident in Andorra, it will be relatively easy to find a bank.

-Banking in Andorra is controlled by five banking groups:
+Banking in Andorra is currently controlled by four banking groups: